akietorna/alx-system_engineering-devops/0x01-shell_permissions/README.md

-12-directory_permission => makes adirectory adding permissions to it immediately 13-change_group => change groupowner to school 100-change_owner_and_group =>changes the owner and groupowner names 101-symbolic_link_permission => changes the permissions on the symbolic link file hello
+12-directory_permission => makes adirectory adding permissions to it immediately 13-change_group => change groupowner to school 100-change_owner_and_group =>changes the owner and groupowner names 101-symbolic_link_permission => changes the permissions on the symbolic link file hello 102-if_only => changes the owner the file hello to betty only if the owner is guillaume